trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Loading Keys {#loading-keys}

-{% include warning.html content="Only load keys on a computer that you trust (i.e. never a publicly accessible or shared workstation)." %}
+{% include warning.html content="Only load keys on a computer that you trust (i.e., never a publicly accessible or shared workstation)." %}

 {% include tip.html content="Prefer a how-to video?
 Watch one [here](https://vimeo.com/374512727)<br>[![How-To: Generate and load a new OpenPGP key on OnlyKey](https://raw.githubusercontent.com/trustcrypto/trustcrypto.github.io/master/images/pgp.png)](https://vimeo.com/374512727)" %}

-If you generated your keys as described in the Generating Keys section above, using Keybase, or using Mailvelope proceed to follow the steps below.
-If not head over to [Loading Keys Advanced](#loading-keys-a).
+If you generated your keys as described in the Generating Keys section above, using Keybase or using Mailvelope, proceed to follow the steps below.
+If not, then head over to [Loading Keys Advanced](#loading-keys-a).

 {% include callout.html content="**Step 1.** Open the text file of your private key that you saved in the previous steps.
 Select all of the text of the private key (CTRL+A), and copy the text (CTRL+C)." type="default" %}